 The following basic office safety tips will help avoid a real office safety concern.

 The number one way an employer can protect their workers is by providing a safe workplace.
-The physical office must be free of hazards that could cause workers to trip and fall or otherwise hurt themselves.
+The physical office must be free of hazards that could cause workers to trip, fall, or otherwise hurt themselves.
 For furniture-related safety, desks, cabinets, and heavy items should be secured.

 Air quality should be monitored by the building owner or facilities management department.
 This is to ensure the carbon dioxide levels and radon levels are safe.
 Mold and other air pollutants should also be managed as they can cause various respiratory illnesses.
 Fresh air will help keep employees healthy.

-All employees should feel they have a safe work environment to focus on their job.
+All employees should have a safe work environment to focus on their job.

 2) Take Breaks and Move Around

 Ergonomic injuries are bodily injuries caused by poor posture, stiffness, and muscle stress.
 These injuries, typically back, neck, and shoulder, are common among office workers who sit at a desk for long hours.
-Office setting, chairs, and position to the computer all contribute to these injuries.
+Office settings, chairs, and the position to the computer all contribute to these injuries.

 Take a break to move when you have the opportunity.
-Stretch your body to loosen muscle tension and take several deep breaths to help relax.
-Reducing workplace stress mentally and physically will help reduce the risk of ergonomic injury like a pulled back muscle, strained neck, or carpal tunnel syndrome.
+Stretch your body to loosen muscle tension, and take several deep breaths to help relax.
+Reducing workplace stress mentally and physically will help reduce the risk of ergonomic injuries like a pulled back muscle, strained neck, or carpal tunnel syndrome.